riseshia/actions-playground/README.md

 # actions-playground

-For testing the behavior of GitHub Actions
+For testing the behavior of GitHub Actions.